 The discovery of a skeleton in a swamp enables the district attorney to convict petty-crook Ed Mygatt (Douglas Fowley)of the ten-year-old murder of Jim Cheevers (Raymond Walburn).
 Dick Burke (George Holmes), Mygatt's lawyer, tries to uncover new evidence in an effort to prove Mygatt's innocence.
 At an auction, he is outbid for Cheever's trunk by Peggy LaRue (Lynne Roberts, a dancer.
 Dick follows her home, and when the trunk is opened, a skeleton and a hat with the murdered man's initials are discovered.
 But the police ignore the evidence, claiming it is a publicity stunt for Peggy.
 But, suddenly, from the trunk emerges Cheever's ghost, a gay old fellow, who can't be seen or heard but he uses his wits to communicate with the outside world.
 This changes the whole ball game.
-Written by

 Les Adams <firstname.lastname@example.org>

-MYSTERY!
-LAUGHS!
-SUSPENSE! (original print ad - all caps)
+IT'S THE SPOOKIEST, SPOOFIEST MYSTERY OF THE YEAR! (original print ad - all caps)